 Get lots of support.
 Look to your friends and family for some encouragement by letting them know that you are attempting to quit.
 If they can offer some assistance, allow them to give you that assistance.
 Joining a support group will also boost your chances of succeeding.
 Sometimes by talking to others who are dealing with the same withdrawals and issues that you are will help you be able to lean on each other and finally stop the habit.

-The unfortunate truth is that quitting smoking can be very hard, and there isn’t any one technique that works for everyone.
+The unfortunate truth is that quitting smoking can be very hard, and there isn’t any particular technique that works for everyone.
 However, you should not give up and believe you can never quit.
 You could achieve success by using a combination of strategies like the ones written in the guide above, along with support and motivation.
 Try these ideas and you might be pleasantly surprised.